Meraas: Initiatives

 In 2018, Meraas launched Visit Hatta, an initiative which comprises an adventure and activity centre, and a number of resort properties.

 The company is also responsible for implementing Hala China, a joint initiative by Meraas and Dubai Holding which is aligned with Dubai's Tourism Vision 2020 and aimed at enhancing economic and cultural exchange to drive investment cooperation between Dubai and China.
 The initiative seeks to attract Chinese visitors and investors to Dubai.

-Meraas become part of Dubai Holding following a directive from Sheikh Mohammed bin Rashid Al Maktoum, Ruler of Dubai.